- Enhanced security measures for passengers flying to the UK & US

 - Security measures can include random frisk search after consent is obtained.
 Passengers can request privacy and must be searched by a screener of the same gender.

-Full body scanning requirements are being progressively introduced at Australia's eight international gateway airports - Adelaide, Brisbane, Cairns, Darwin, Gold Coast, Melbourne, Perth and Sydney.
+The Australian Federal Government has introduced full-body scanners at Australia's eight international gateway airports - Adelaide, Brisbane, Cairns, Darwin, Gold Coast, Melbourne, Perth and Sydney.

 The body scanners will be 'millimetre wave' as opposed to x ray.
 One body scan is comparable to passive exposure to a mobile phone used several metres away.